Skip to Content

 Today, the wall is still standing, but has no effect on keeping Barbarians, Scots, or any folk from moving freely!
 73 miles (117.5 kilometres) of the wall are still intact and you can follow the wall on an adjoining path.

-Walking the length of the wall is an arduous task, but walking part of it and seeing it is well worth doing if you’re in the north of England.
+Walking the length of the wall is an arduous task, but walking part of it and seeing it is well worth doing if you’re in north England.

 Newcastle